aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/enriching-email-metadata-through-headers/_index.md

 ### Step 2: Load an Email Message

-To work with an email message, you'll need to load it first.
-You can load an email message from a file or create a new one from scratch.
+You can load an existing `.eml` file or create a new `MailMessage` instance.
+Here we load a file from disk.

 ```java
 // Load an email message from a file
 MailMessage message = MailMessage.load("path/to/your/email.eml");
 ```

-### Step 3: Add a Custom Header (add x-custom-header)
+### Step 3: Add (or set) a Custom Header

-Now, let's enrich the email metadata by adding a custom header.
-In this example we use the widely‑accepted `X-Custom-Header` name, but you can choose any `X-` prefixed key that fits your scenario.
+Now we **add custom email header**.
+If you need to **set custom email header** values later, simply call `add` again or replace the existing entry.

 ```java
 // Adding a custom header
 message.getHeaders().add("X-Custom-Header", "Custom Value");
 ```

-> **Pro tip:** Use a GUID or a timestamp as the header value when you need a unique identifier for tracking.
+> **Pro tip:** Use a GUID, a transaction ID, or a timestamp as the header value when you need a unique identifier for *tracking email with headers*.

 ### Step 4: Save the Modified Email

-Once you've added the custom header, save the email back to disk (or stream it to another service).
-The original structure remains intact, with the new header seamlessly integrated.
+After enriching the metadata, save the message.
+The original structure stays intact, and the new header is seamlessly integrated.

 ```java
 // Save the modified email